 This is the first step in which users interact or learn about your app for the first time.
-This is where you have to understand how to lure these people in, get them to download and install your app.
+This is where you have to understand how to lure these people in using an interesting app logo design, get them to download and install your app.
 User acquisition campaigns are intended to promote the brand to the right audience and good ones can attract new users, thus helping build a user base.

 This is the second step wherein people have already purchased/downloaded your mobile app and are using it for the first time.
 This includes actions such as adding personal information (email, phone number, etc.) or completing an action of some sort (i.e. making a purchase).

 As the name suggests, this is the stage where you try to retain your users’ engagement levels with your app, turning it to a regular destination for them.

 Now that we have broken down the process of mobile app marketing, it is time to discuss some strategy—where to start from, what to do and how to approach the marketing campaign.
 As is the case with all forms of marketing, you need to develop a thorough mobile app marketing plan if you want your app to succeed.
 This means planning for how you are going to promote it from its inception all the way to its official launch.

 Even though there are dozens of steps you can take as far as strategies go, here we will try to include the main components that you should take into account when developing your own plan.